nikakhalatiani/Bundestagswahl/README.md

 Notes
 - The backend exposes basic endpoints at `/api/items` and `/api/health`.
 - Edit `backend/.env.example` and copy it to `backend/.env` if you need to change the database URL.
-- The project uses Prisma for schema management and type-safe DB access.
-The Prisma schema is in `backend/prisma/schema.prisma`.
+- The project uses Drizzle ORM for schema management and type-safe DB access.
+Drizzle schema/migrations live in `backend/drizzle` (or use `drizzle-kit` commands to generate/migrate).

 ## Database Setup & CSV Data Loading